High order semi-Lagrangian methods for the incompressible Navier-Stokes equations: Introduction

 where $x_i$ is a generic grid-point and $t_{n+1}$ is time.
-In this estimate, the term $h^r$ is the error due to the numerical approximation of the characteristics paths, the term $\frac{\Delta x^{q+1}}{h}$ arises from the accumulation of the interpolation error, and $K$ is a constant independent of $h$ and $\Delta x$.
+In this estimate, the term $h^r$ is the error due to the numerical approximation of the characteristics paths, the term $\frac{\Delta x^{q+1}}{h}$ arises from the accumulation of the interpolation error, $r$ and $q+1$ are integers denoting the order of the time and space discretizations respectively, and $K$ is a constant independent on $h$ and $\Delta x$.
 This estimate of the error suggests that the spatial error is affected positively by the use of large time-steps $h$, moreover, when high order interpolation is used (like in the case of high order spectral element methods), the integration of the characteristic paths should also be done at high accuracy and in particular an optimal $h$ could be chosen so that

-This motivates the interest in designing semi-Lagrangian methods achieving high order in time, when the adopted space-discretization is of high order.
+These error estimates motivate the interest in designing semi-Lagrangian, exponential integrators achieving high order in time, when the adopted space-discretization is of high order.
 In \cite{ElenaBK2008} and \cite{ElenaBK2010} we considered high order space discretizations by spectral element methods for convection-diffusion problems and provided high order semi-Lagrangian time-discretizations for nonlinear convection-diffusion problems.
 We also showed numerically that the proposed integrators do overcome nominal CFL stability restrictions.

 So far the case of linear and nonlinear convection-diffusion equations have been considered.
-Semi-discretizations of the Navier-Stokes equations, giving rise to index 2 differential-algebraic systems, have been approached successfully by BDF-like multi-step methods proposed in \cite{ElenaBK2010}.
-The connections of these methods to the methods proposed in \cite{Maday1993}, \cite{Karniadakis2001} and \cite{Giraldo2003}, have also been explained.
+Semi-discretizations of the Navier--Stokes equations, giving rise to index 2 differential-algebraic systems, have been approached successfully by BDF-like multi-step methods proposed in \cite{ElenaBK2010}.
+The connections of these methods to the methods proposed in \cite{Maday1990}, \cite{Karniadakis2001} and \cite{Giraldo2003}, have also been explained.
+Here we address the case of semi-Lagrangian methods based on one-step formulae, and more precisely Runge--Kutta type formulae.

-Here we address the case of semi-Lagrangian methods based on one-step formulae, and more precisely Runge-Kutta type formulae.
-Given a time-stepping technique, a standard approach to adapt the method to the incompressible Navier-Stokes equations is by means of projections.
-The primary example of this technique, and most famous projection method for the incompressible Navier-Stokes equations is the Chorin's projection method, proposed by Chorin \cite{Chorin1968,Chorin1969} and T\'emam \cite{Temam1969}.
-As for the usual formulation of semi-Lagrangian methods, this and similar projection methods are also typically formulated by applying a time-discretization directly to the time-dependent PDE problem before any space discretization is performed.
-The methods appear as splitting methods, where solutions of unconstrained problems and Poisson equations for the pressure are handled separately and composed.